DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: Empirical Evaluations on Machine Learning Benchmarks

 \subsection{Baseline and Competitors}

-We compare our model with three approaches: {{GraphPFN:} pre-trained GraphPFN encoder with frozen weights; only the following task-specific prediction heads are trained on DeXposure.
-In contrast, {DeXposure-FM} uses GraphPFN weights as initialization and fine-tunes the encoder and task heads end-to-end; (2) {ROLAND:} a representative temporal graph neural network \citep{YouEtAl2022ROLAND}, trained from scratch on DeXposure; and (3) a persistent baseline that directly uses the current value at time $t$ as the prediction for a future timing $t+h$, where $h$ is the horizon. }
+We compare our model with three baselines: (1) \textbf{GraphPFN}: a pre-trained GraphPFN encoder with frozen weights; only lightweight task-specific prediction heads are trained on DeXposure (a small MLP probe).
+In contrast, DeXposure-FM uses GraphPFN weights as initialization and fine-tunes the encoder and task heads end-to-end.
+(2) \textbf{ROLAND}: a representative temporal graph neural network \citep{YouEtAl2022ROLAND}, trained from scratch.
+(3) \textbf{Persistence}: a naive baseline that carries forward the last observed graph and edge weights ($\hat{A}_{t+h}=A_t$, $\hat{W}_{t+h}=W_t$).

-They use the same optimizer, learning rate, and training schedule as DeXposure-FM.
+For the trained baselines (GraphPFN and ROLAND), we use the same optimizer (Adam), learning rate ($5 \times 10^{-4}$), and training schedule as DeXposure-FM.